qzqdz/smartscanner/README.md

-# Retrieval for Audit: Vulnerability Detection in Smart Contracts
+# SmartScanner: Lightweight Vulnerability Scanner for Extreme-Length Smart Contract Auditing

 This project implements a novel approach for detecting vulnerabilities in smart contracts using an image-inspired retrieval method.
 The main program is designed to work with unlimited-length smart contract source code.